fiberdyne/meta-fiberdyne/README.md

 [NOTE]
   It is possible to run the UI from the AGL HomeScreen, however there is currently a bug in it that prohibits aour package to be installed.
 This will come in future updates.

-[NOTE]
-  This layer renders the AGL-netboot feature unusable, due to a conflict in reserved memory

 #### System Audio Info
 -------------------------------------------------------------------------------------------